The Best Memorial Day Luggage Sales to Shop Ahead of Your Next Trip

-The Best Memorial Day Luggage Sales to Shop for Your Holiday Weekend Travel: Samsonite, Away, Monos and More
+The Best Memorial Day Luggage Sales to Shop Now: Monos, Away, Paravel and More

-From weddings to Mother's Day and all celebrations in between, the busy spring and summer travel season is the perfect time to upgrade your luggage.
+From weddings to Memorial Day and all celebrations in between, the busy summer travel season is the perfect time to upgrade your luggage.
 To make your travel less stressful, you'll want the right kind of luggage that's both high-quality and affordable with tons of storage space.
 Broken zippers, faulty wheels and cracked exteriors are all signs that it's time to invest in a new suitcase.

-With May almost here, we're already seeing excellent luggage sales and deals to help you save on brand-new carry-ons, checked bags, personal items and more for your spring and summer vacations.
-We've hunted down the best luggage deals available now, and so many sought-after brands are getting in the travel spirit by offering deep discounts for the start of summer.
-There are markdowns on Samsonite carry-ons, Amazon's best-selling luggage sets, and even cult-favorite checked bags from Away and Calpak.
+With Memorial Day weekend almost here, we're already seeing excellent luggage sales and deals to help you save on brand-new carry-ons, checked bags, personal items and more for your summer vacations.
+We've hunted down the best luggage deals available now, and so many sought-after brands are getting in the travel spirit by offering deep discounts.

-Ahead, shop all the best Memorial Day luggage sales and deals of summer 2023 to get ready for your holiday travel.
+From Samsonite carry-ons to Amazon's best-selling luggage sets and even cult-favorite checked bags from Away and Calpak, shop all the best Memorial Day luggage sales and deals to get ready for your holiday travel.

 Samsonite

-Save up to 22% on every Samsonite suitcase for a lifetime of adventures.
+Save 25% on every Samsonite suitcase for a lifetime of adventures.
+Best-selling collections are all marked down until May 23.

 Monos